 Story of Incredible Construction: The Konkan Railways

-Reason for Konkan Railway: India has of the greatest and 4th largest rail network in world and almost every part of India was connected via rail network excluding some parts of eastern India.
-Britishers also kept their hands off to this as they also knew that developing railway line in this part of India is a tough job and requires lot of manpower and money and in case they succeed they will have to fight with nature.
-To construct a rail line becomes difficult in rainy season as this part of India receives some of the highest rainfall in the country.
-Since one side was the Arabian Sea and on the other side the Great Western Ghats therefore tunneling was difficult.
+India has of the greatest and 4th largest rail network in the world and almost every part of India was connected via rail network excluding some parts of eastern India.
+Britishers also kept their hands off to this as they also knew that developing railway lines in this part of India is a tough job and requires a lot of manpower and money and in case they succeed they will have to fight with nature.
+To construct a rail line becomes difficult in the rainy season as this part of India receives some of the highest rainfall in the country.
+Since one side was the Arabian Sea and on the other side the Great Western Ghats, therefore, tunneling was difficult.
 Not only rocks but also the highlands were made of soft and clayey soil.
-The problem was further aggravated by land acquisition as it needed the organization to negotiate with forty two thousand land owners.
-All these troubles made successive rail ministers to keep their hands off, but it severely affected the trade and transportation.
-The local merchants had to follow a much longer route thereby increasing the cost of transportation.
-Finally Indian Government approved the construction of railway line and on September 15, 1990 foundation stone at Roha was laid.
+The problem was further aggravated by land acquisition as it needed the organization to negotiate with forty-two thousand landowners.
+All these troubles caused successive rail ministers to ignore this project, but it severely affected the trade and transportation of the local region.
+The local traders had to follow a much longer route thereby increasing the cost of transportation.
+Finally, the Indian Government approved the construction of the railway line and on September 15, 1990 foundation stone at Roha was laid.

-Construction of Railway: Dr. E. Sreedharan was made director to construct this line and he was given full power to recruit and work.
-Entire length was divided into 7 parts headed by one chief engineer and they were asked to provide best path to pass railways.
+Dr. E. Sreedharan was made director to construct this line and he was given full power to recruit and work.
+The entire length was divided into 7 parts headed by one chief engineer and they were asked to provide the best path to pass railways.
 Satellite images were taken and long surveys were done by enthusiastic engineers to finalize the route.
 Next was land acquisition and the team contacted local panchayats and leaders.
-Compensation amount was offered depending upon the type of soil and trees and it was promised that they will get job in railways on its completion.
+The compensation amount was offered depending upon the type of soil and trees and it was promised that they will get a job in railways on its completion.
 For construction companies like L&T and AFCONS were given contracts and large Tunnel Boring Machines (TBM) were imported from Sweden.
-30 thousand workers were employed and a time limit of 5 year was set.
-Though the project took 7 years to complete and cost 93 workers their life, but once the line was complete it was an immediate hit.
+30 thousand workers were employed and a time limit of 5 years was set.
+Though the project took 7 years to complete and cost 93 workers their lives, once the line was completed it was an immediate hit.
 It reduced the time of travel between major cities like Mumbai to Goa and Cochin by 10 and 12 hours respectively.

-A walk through Railway Line: Entire Konkan Railway line passes through 3 three Indian states i.e. Maharashtra, Goa and Karnataka.
-There are 56 railway stations and entire line is single track with no electrification.
-Track is designed for a maximum speed of 160 km/hr.
+Entire Konkan Railway line passes through 3 three Indian states i.e. Maharashtra, Goa, and Karnataka.
+There are 56 railway stations and the entire line is single track with no electrification.
+The track is designed for a maximum speed of 160 km/hr.
 The route provides some of the best natural views and scenic beauty.
-As Arabian Sea is on one side and lush green Sahyadri Mountains on other, nearly 2000 big and small bridges and 92 tunnels were constructed.
-At the time of completion all the longest tunnel of India were present on this line and the Karbude Tunnel (6.5 km) was the longest one.
-Panvell Viaduct (210 ft.) constructed on this line was third tallest viaduct in Asia when the line was completed.
-The entire length can be divided into three parts on the basis of state it crosses.
+As the Arabian Sea is on one side and lush green Sahyadri Mountains on other, nearly 2000 big and small bridges and 92 tunnels were constructed.
+At the time of completion, all the longest tunnel of India was present on this line and the Karbude Tunnel (6.5 km) was the longest one.
+The Panval Viaduct (210 ft.) constructed on this line was the third tallest viaduct in Asia when the line was completed.
+The entire length can be divided into three parts on the basis of the state it crosses.
 They are:

 - Length in Maharashtra